-Kim Taipale is the managing partner of Stilwell Holding LLC, a private investment and advisory firm, and the chairman of the executive committee at Kobra International Ltd. He is also the founder and executive director of the Stilwell Center, a private research and advisory organization focused on information and technology policy, and a director of the Stilwell Charitable Fund.
+Kim Taipale is the managing partner of Stilwell Holding LLC, a private investment and advisory firm, and the former chairman of the executive committee at Kobra International Ltd. He is also the founder and executive director of the Stilwell Center, a private research and advisory organization focused on information and technology policy, and a director of the Stilwell Charitable Fund.

-Mr. Taipale serves on the advisory council at the World Policy Institute and on the Markle Task Force on National Security in the Information Age.
+Mr. Taipale served on the advisory council at the World Policy Institute and on the Markle Task Force on National Security in the Information Age.
 He currently serves on the advisory board of The Common Good.
 He has previously served on the board or advisory board of several companies and non-profit organizations.